10 Ways to Beat the Summer Heat

 Exposure to the sun’s ultraviolet rays happen daily during any outdoor activity.
 UV rays are harmful all year long, and even on an overcast or cool summer day, you should practice sun safety.

 “Per the American Academy of Pediatrics, approximately 80% of sun damage happens before age 18.
-For us moms and dads, sunscreen helps prevent against wrinkles, premature aging and skin cancers, which approximately one-fifth of people will get within their lifetime,” said Dr. Sarah Lazarus, a Children’s Emergency Medicine Physician at Children’s Healthcare of Atlanta.
+For us moms and dads, sunscreen helps prevent against wrinkles, premature aging and skin cancers, which approximately one-fifth of people will get within their lifetime,” says Dr. Sarah Lazarus, a Children’s Emergency Medicine Physician at Children’s Healthcare of Atlanta.
 “For the little ones – older than 6 months of age – applying sunscreen helps protect against painful burns and potential skin cancer, including potentially-fatal melanoma.”

 Swimming, boating, skiing and hiking increases sunburn risk, as the sun’s rays reflect off water, sand and snow, and at higher altitudes, UV radiation also increases.